 Provide Company Information (Part One, Two, & Three)

-To get an accurate, reliable valuation for your company, you will need to provide detailed information about your business.
+To get a more accurate, reliable valuation for your company, you will need to provide detailed information about your business.
 The information requested is detailed but straightforward.
 In general, you will need to answer questions about the nature of your business, your team, and finances—current revenue, debt, and anything on the horizon.
 Our checklist below offers a comprehensive list of the questions you will be asked during the workflow.

-A quick note about navigating the workflow.
-Your responses will not be saved until you continue to the next page.
+A quick note about navigating the workflow: Your responses will not be saved until you continue to the next page.
 If you need to navigate away from the workflow, you may want to save a copy of your responses so you do not lose any work.

 The 409A Checklist: